ASTR 1210 (O'Connell) Study Guide

 - The age of the Sun is 5 billion years, a middling age for

 an older star.
 Suppose we wanted to use the run of all the letters in

 our textbook to represent this span of time.
 How many years would we

 have to assign to each letter?

-We discussed this in the introductory lecture, and we determined
+We discussed this in the introductory lecture, and by "rough order of

 The Earth is only about 10% younger than the Sun, so our scale model

 graphically illustrates the vast span of time over which the surface,

 atmosphere, and biosphere of our planet have been shaped into their

 Your first homework assignment was simply to stare at